mcollina/msgpack5/README.md

 Register a new custom objet type for being automatically decoded.
 The arguments are:

-- `type`, is a positive integer identificating the type once serialized
+- `type`, is a greater than zero integer identificating the type once serialized
 - `decode`, a function that will be called to decode the object from the passed `Buffer`